LiquidOffice/easy-installer/README.md

 ## usage [easy_installation.php](https://github.com/LiquidOffice/easy-installer/blob/master/easy_installation.php)

-= script to perform the installation
+= script to perform the installation/allows for smooth ajax controller, because each installation step needs to be triggered from client side, so client knows current percentage of installation performed

 1..x perform installation step by step:
    - a .... whether user is ADMIN (0=false, 1=true), e.g.: a=1